bennwitt/bennwitt/README.md

 ***“I currently build AI solutions that empower people, not replace them.”***

-# Benn – AI Technologist · Product Builder · Demo Architect in Spirit
+# Benn – AI Technologist · Product Builder · Technologist

 > Building things that explain themselves.
 Demos, tools, and systems that don’t just “work” — they speak, teach, and convert.